 08 Java Fundamentals | Switch statements in Java | By Dummy for Dummies

-Switch is another way to handle more than one pathways a code can take.
-When the conditions are more than just few then it is prefered to use Switches .
-There are few differences based on which programmer can decide when to use if-else or Switch statements
+Switch is another way to handle more than one pathway a code can take.
+When the conditions are more than just a few, it is preferred to use Switches.
+There are few differences based on which programmer can decide when to use if-else or Switch statements.

 KEY FEATURES OF SWITCHES

-⦿ A default case is added at the ended, executes if none matches
+• A default case is added at the end, executes if none matches

 public class Main {